Barnett Bank: Foundation

-William Boyd Barnett was a merchant and a banker in northeast Kansas when he journeyed with his wife to Jacksonville to visit their oldest son in 1875.
-Sarah Barnett's health improved during their time in Florida, so the Barnetts returned to Kansas, liquidated their assets, and relocated to Jacksonville in March, 1877.
+William Boyd Barnett was a merchant and a banker in northeast Kansas when he journeyed to Jacksonville with his wife, Sarah, to visit their oldest son in 1875.
+Sarah Barnett's health improved during their time in Florida, so the Barnetts returned to Kansas, liquidated their assets, and permanently relocated to Jacksonville in March, 1877.
 Bion, their youngest son, was a senior at the University of Kansas and withdrew from school to join his parents.

 In the spring of 1877, the United States was in the middle of the Depression of 1873-79, and Jacksonville already had three banks.
 The city's population was under 10,000 and there was no infrastructure to support a beginning tourism industry.

 On May 7, 1877, Barnett opened the Bank of Jacksonville (BoJ) on the corner of Main and Forsyth with $43,000 in capital.
 William was president, Bion acted as bookkeeper, and one other person was hired as teller/clerk.
 Most Florida banks at the time were private and unregulated.
 In spite of being a newcomer and a Yankee, Barnett and the new institution slowly gained the people's trust, but at the end of their first year, deposits amounted to only $11,000.
-Undeterred, William invited his son, Bion Barnett, to be partner and passed along Barnett's five rules of business:
+Undeterred, William took on his son Bion to be partner and passed along Barnett's five rules of business: